-I shared how I felt Week 6 but didn’t know about Hashimotos then so had tried to make sense of everything by focusing on the information I did know particular around my Complex-PTSD.
+I shared how I felt Week 6 but didn’t know about Hashimotos then so had tried to make sense of everything by focusing on the information I knew particular around my Complex-PTSD.
 Looking back on that particular week, it was trauma combined with an inflammatory response so it was no wonder it felt massively overwhelming!
-It’s also allowed me to recognize I probably should have had my blood work done at the time I stopped my anti-depressant because I suspect my iron was low then!
+It’s also allowed me to recognize I probably should have had my blood work done at the time I stopped my anti-depressant because I suspect my iron was low then.

-If there’s one thing I’ve learned, it’s that there are always multiple layers to everything!
+There are always multiple layers to everything!

 Getting to this point gave me the opportunity to know how it feels and be able to determine when something biologically isn’t right and when to seek help.
 It was during week 6 episode where I started to strongly feel something was wrong but couldn’t pinpoint what it was, which eventually led to me asking my GP for my hormones to be checked thinking it was related to burn out.
 If I had not asked for this, my Dr wouldn’t have suggested I see a naturopath, and the ND I chose just so happens to have a brother who has Hashimotos.